MatthewMckee4/course-notes/notes/year_3/computing_science/database_systems/notes.typ

 A relation is in BCNF if it is in 3NF and all determinants are primary keys: any attribute should be functionally dependent only on the Primary Key.

+Theorem 1: Let relation R not in BCNF and let X → A be the FD which causes a violation in BCNF.
+Then, the relation R should be decomposed into two relations:
+- R1 with attributes: R\{A} (all attributes in R apart from A)
+- R2 with attributes: {X} U {A} (put together X and A)

 #pagebreak()

 = SQL #text(fill: gray, size: 10pt)[Week 3]